AstroMusers/mejiro/notes.md

 `03` on galileo (64 cores), 11:56:44; on uzay (64 cores), 13:16:50
 `04` on galileo (64 cores),

+# Ideal state

+* pip-installable
+* functions as an add-on to `lenstronomy`
+    * take `kwargs_model`, `kwargs_params` as input
+    * specify some detector params, or just hand to a wrapper that has defaults and can directly provide a reasonable output
+    * generate image

 # TODO

 * tests, e.g. `pandeia.engine.pandeia_version()`, lenstronomy has a test